 We consistently review our distribution network to identify opportunities to expand our geographic footprint and improve our coverage of the market.
 We constantly monitor the health and strength of our dealers by analyzing each dealer's retail sales and inventory frequently, and have established processes to identify underperforming dealers in order to assist them in improving their performance or to allow us to switch to a more effective dealer.
 These processes also allow us to better manage dealer inventory levels and product turns and contribute to a healthier dealer network that is better able to stock and sell our products.
 We believe our outstanding dealer network and our proactive approach to dealer management allow us to distribute our products more efficiently than our competitors and will help us capitalize on growth opportunities as our industry volumes continue to increase.

-North America.
-In North America, we had a total of 96 dealers across 155 locations as of June 30, 2017.
-We do not have a significant concentration of sales among our dealers.
-For fiscal 2017, our top ten dealers accounted for approximately 36% of our gross sales and none of our dealers accounted for more than 6.5% of our total sales volume.
+For fiscal 2018 our combined MasterCraft and NauticStar top ten dealers accounted for approximately 33% of our gross sales and none of our dealers accounted for more than 6% of our total sales volume.